rugg2/rugg2.github.io/index.md

 Most of the mini-projects that follow were pretty easy and with extensive guidance.
 However, they were nevertheless pretty insightful, as it helped bridge the gap between what I know in math and algorithmics and real world applications.

+**Java**.
+While following some java courses, here are some key notes:
+- ArrayList is useful when the arraysize isn't fixed.
+Lookup is still O(1).
+Behind the scene ArrayList has an array perhaps 1.5 the time of what's currently full, and so adding elements to the arraylist usually is also O(1).
+From time to time though, the array behind the scene is too small to add a new element, and a new array needs to be created, and in this case there is a O(n) cost to copy all the data.
+When building an ArrayList by adding the elements one by one, knowing roughly how big the Array will get will help with performance.

 **Scala**.
 When I followed Martin Odersky's EPFL course on functional programming in Scala and Spark.
 Some key learnings:
 - functional programming core is about non mutable variables, and is in opposition to procedural languages.
 Scala / functional programming isn't an alternative to object oriented programming, and mixes well with it
 - functional programming makes parallelisation easier, as avoiding mutable variables by design helps with concurrency